 A location’s or region’s climate is influenced by its:

 Rainfall is usually the main variable in Indonesia’s climate as there are various variations of rainfalls that dawn on Indonesia throughout the year.
 Here are the 2 seasons in Indonesia:

-These 2 seasons differ across its various islands and the west coast of Sumatra gets a noticeably small amount of rainfall at 400 centimeters per year which is similar to Kalimantan, Java, Papua, and some parts of Sulawesi.
-On the contrary, island such as West Sumatra, West Java, Bali, Central Kalimantan, Sulawesi, and Papua are the dampest regions of Indonesia with rainfall totalling 2,000 millimetres a year are in island such as:
+These 2 seasons differ across its various islands and the west coast of Sumatra gets a noticeably small amount of rainfall at 400 centimetres per year which is similar to Kalimantan, Java, Papua, and some parts of Sulawesi.
+The dampest regions of Indonesia with rainfall totalling 2,000 millimetres a year are in island such as:

-Due to the recent effects of global warming and climate change, the weather in Indonesia is no longer predictable.
+As an effect of global warming and climate change, the weather in Indonesia is unpredictable.
 Sometimes, heavy rain will emerge during dry seasons while drought can hit certain areas during rainy seasons.

 Sumatra experienced rain from October to January in the north and November to February in the south.
 Bali and Kalimantan on the other hand are relatively unaffected by seasonal weather changes.
 The inconsistent weather patterns are caused by global warming, affecting rainfall patterns in Indonesia.

 Climate Change and Global warming